Qnosin/Hang-Game/README.md

 # Hang-Game
-Hang game created with javascript
+Hang game created with javascript not complete!